Unearth your wild foraging skills on British canals

 Don’t forget that wild food tastes superior.
 Try natural fresh herbs instead of the dried ones; taste the difference, convert!
 Chefs have made exploring natural foods, the popular pass time of today.
 And with lockdowns, who doesn’t want to get out?
 Local is best and you don’t need to go far.

-Wild foraging on British canals?- my why!
+Wild foraging on British canals- the verdict

 You might be asking, is it all worthwhile?
 Is it worth the risks?
 After considering the benefits, the barriers, and the choices you have, I still think foraging is a great skill to acquire.
 In a world, where food is plentiful, perhaps there is no urgency to skill-up in food identification.
 But what if that world changes?
 And why do you need supplements if your diet is already healthy?

 History teaches us that the community used to understand much more about the natural plants that grow around us.
 Our total dependency upon farming and the corporate monopolies that now control food agriculture, is something I once didn’t see as a critical problem to life; but since learning to live off-grid, my eyes are opening; and now in 2021, my agenda is for change.